rizac/gfzreport/gfzreport/templates/network/template.rst

 .. ==============================================================================

 ..
-4) The fourth directive is the directive to display the instrumental uptimes (depending on the number of files uploaded when generating this template, it's either a 'figure' or 'images-grid' directive, in any case it will be rendered as figure in html and latex).
+4) The fourth directive is the directive to display the instrumental uptimes.
+   Depending on the number of files uploaded when generating this template, it's either a 'figure' or 'images-grid' directive, in any case it will be rendered as figure in html and latex).

-   Remember that, contrarily to the csv-table directive, the figure directive argument is the file path of the figure (we suggest to use relative path starting with the dot ".", relative to this file), and the directive content is the figure caption
+..
+And here the directive (preceeded by its label so you can reference it via :numerf:`inst_uptimes_figure`).
+Note that the directive type is dynamically auto generated: if it's a 'figure' type, you can change the directive content which is the figure caption.
+If it's a 'images-grid' type, remember that the directive *argument* is the figure caption.
+In both cases, you can remove or edit the value of the field ':latex-includegraphics-opts: ' (as explained above)

 .. _inst_uptimes_figure:

 {% if inst_uptimes.directive == 'images-grid' -%}